Joe-Bresee/gophercises/README.md

 - How to structure a Go project with packages and modules, dependency management
 - Parsing CSV and YAML files into Go Structs
 - basic use of channels
-- URL redirection, using mux, net/http
+- URL redirection/handling, using mux, net/http
 - Logic for working with maps and slices
 - Go's `flag` package
 - error handling and debugging in Go